PeterNaydenov/dt-toolbox/README.md

 ### MidFlat
-Object where keys represents location of the flat data structure.
+Object where keys represents "location" of the flat object.
 Value is always an object.
 Props are names.
 If data-structure is array, props are numbers:

 ```js
 {